zwbetz-gh/zwbetz/content/blog/i-believe-in-you-by-don-williams/index.md

 > I don't believe the price of gold\
 > The certainty of growing old\
 > That right is right and left is wrong\
-> That north and south can’t get along\
+> That north and south can't get along\
 > That east is east and west is west\
 > And being first is always best\
 > But I believe in love